John Lee-Barber: Post War service

 After the end of the war Lee-Barber's service continued in destroyers, culminating in command of the 4th Destroyer Squadron.

 Promoted to Captain he was posted as British Naval Attaché in Chile, travelling to Santiago in 1950.
 The Chilean Minister of National Defence was effusive in his praise for Lee-Barber.

 In 1954 Lee-Barber was promoted to Commodore and place in command of the Inshore Flotilla at Harwich.
 His command comprised minesweepers and fishery protection vessels under the command of younger officers.

 His final posting was as Admiral Superintendent, commanding the dockyard at Malta.
 It was at this time Lee-Barber sustained a broken leg during a riot by the dock workers.

 Upon retiring in 1959 Lee-Barber was appointed to the Order of the Bath (CB).
 He continued sailing in his retirement, living in Suffolk before moving to Wivenhoe in Essex.
 His 90th birthday was marked there by a sail-past by his friends.

 Personal life

 Lee-Barber married Suzanne Le Gallais of St. Hellier on Jersey in 1939 and they had two daughters together.
-Suzanne passed away in 1976.
+Suzanne died in 1976.